Docs

 el.eq

-Compares the first input to the second input, returning 1 when the the two signals have equal values, and 0 otherwise.
+Compares the first input to the second input, returning 1 when the two signals have equal values, and 0 otherwise.

 el.and